microsoft/r-server-loan-credit-risk/SetupSQL.md

 The rest of this page assumes you are configuring your on premises SQL Server 2016 or 2017 for this solution.

-If you need a trial version of SQL Server see [What's New in SQL Server 2016](https://msdn.microsoft.com/en-us/library/bb500435.aspx) or [What's New in SQL Server 2017](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2017)for download or VM options.
+If you need a trial version of SQL Server see [What's New in SQL Server 2016](https://msdn.microsoft.com/en-us/library/bb500435.aspx) or [What's New in SQL Server 2017](https://docs.microsoft.com/en-us/sql/sql-server/what-s-new-in-sql-server-2017) for download or VM options.

 Complete the steps in the Set up Microsoft Machine Learning Services (In-Database) Instructions.
 The set up instructions file can found at  <a href="https://msdn.microsoft.com/en-us/library/mt696069.aspx" target="_blank"> https://msdn.microsoft.com/en-us/library/mt696069.aspx</a>